DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Regarding claim 2, Xie teaches the limitations of claim 1 above and wherein the M1 represents Li (Li in LiAlF4 as cited above in regards to claim 1), but fails to teach the M2 represents Ti.
+Regarding claim 2, modified Lopez teaches the limitations of claim 1 above and wherein the M1 represents Li (Li in LiAlF4 as cited above in regards to claim 1, from Zhao modification), but fails to teach the M2 represents Ti.

 Choi is analogous in the art of surface-coated cathode material for lithium-ion batteries (Abstract, Title) and teaches Li2TiF6 as a useful coating material for imparting high lithium-ion conductivity (Abstract) due to channels in its crystal structure through which lithium ions can easily move (pg.493,col.1,para.1), and for beneficially suppressing undesired side reactions (Abstract).
 In this Li2TiF6 formula, M1 is Li and M2 is Ti.
 Choi teaches that Li2TiF6 is desirable, and is the focus of their inventive coating, but is among other known lithium metal fluorides which are known to exhibit high lithium conductivity due to channels in their crystal structures (pg.493,col.1,para.1).

 Simple substitution of one known element for another to obtain predictable results supports an obviousness conclusion per MPEP 2143 I B, and selection of a known material based on its suitability for its intended use supports a prima facie obviousness determination per MPEP 2144.07.
-Thus, it would have been obvious for a person having ordinary skill in the art to select Li2TiF6 – where M2 represents Ti – instead of LiAlF4 as the coating material for the cathode in a modification to Xie and expect functionality of desirably high lithium ion conductivity and suppression of undesired side reaction of the lithium composite metal oxide cathode core material.
+Thus, it would have been obvious for a person having ordinary skill in the art to select Li2TiF6 – where M2 represents Ti – instead of LiAlF4 as the metal fluoride coating material for the cathode in modified Lopez and expect functionality of desirably high lithium ion conductivity and suppression of undesired side reaction of the lithium composite metal oxide cathode core material as taught by Choi.

 Thus, claim 2 is obvious.

-Regarding claim 2, Xie teaches the limitations of claim 1 above but fails to explicitly teach that the compound is an adhering material adhering to the surface of the core by dry-mixing.
+Regarding claim 4, modified Lopez teaches the limitations of claim 1 above but fails to explicitly teach that the compound is an adhering material adhering to the surface of the core by dry-mixing.

 Examiner notes that such is a product-by-process claim, wherein the patentable weight is given to the resultant product.
 However, to promote compact prosecution, the limitation is further examined herein:

-It would have been obvious, at the time of filing, for a person having ordinary skill in the art to modify Xie such that the surface modification technique was a coating method for individual particles on cathode materials to achieve the advantages of being cost-effective and easy integration for large scale production (as taught toward by Xie), and use dry-mixing (taught by Yoshida) such that the coating compound was adhered to the surface of the core by dry-mixing – and therefore serves as an adhering material –with the motivation of achieving the benefits of: simplicity, good mixing efficiency, strong adhesion, excellent cycle performance, safety as taught by Yoshida.
+It would have been obvious, at the time of filing, for a person having ordinary skill in the art to further modify Lopez to use dry-mixing (taught by Yoshida) such that the coating compound was adhered to the surface of the core by dry-mixing – and therefore serves as an adhering material – with the motivation of achieving the benefits of: simplicity, good mixing efficiency, strong adhesion, excellent cycle performance, safety as taught by Yoshida.

 Thus, the instant claim 4 is rendered obvious.